achtnullzwei/Doorman/docs/en/order.md

 Interested in a ready-to-use solution?
 I offer fully assembled and tested Doorman-S3 units with the [Doorman Firmware](guide/firmware/installation) pre-installed — ready for seamless integration with Home Assistant.

-To request one, simply fill out the form below.
-**This is not a purchase or checkout** — it's just a non-binding inquiry to help me gauge interest and manage requests privately.

-Once I receive your message, I'll get back to you as soon as possible.

 <ContactModal :show="modalOpen" @close="modalOpen = false">
     <template #header>
         <h3>{{ result_title }}</h3>